g-ford/cradle/part6/README.markdown

 And that's all we have to do to support simple variables in our parser.
 Now we can parse statments like `1+a-3*c` and the corresponding `Expression` is `Sub (Add (Num 1) (Var 'a')) (Mul (Num 3) (Var 'c'))`.
 I don't know about you, but that was easier than I expected.

-Assignment, now unsurprisingly, is similarly two extra lines of code.
+Assignment, unsurprisingly, is similarly two extra lines of code.
 Again, a new type constructor and a new pattern for the parser.

 Assignment is usually defined as: